Your hip is bone on bone. Can you avoid a hip replacement surgery?

 Over the years we have seen our fair share of people with a diagnosis of a bone-on-bone hips.
 The people we usually see have a lot of hip pain and instability which causes walking difficulties, balance difficulties and prevents these people from feeling stable on their feet.
 They also come in claiming that they have been told they only have one treatment option.
-Hip replacement.
+Hip replacement and that they should get on the list to get one.
 Often they will ask, “Is hip replacement really my only option?”